-Today marks National Doughnut Day, which was started by The Salvation Army in Chicago during the Great Depression.
+Today marks National Doughnut Day, a designation established by The Salvation Army in Chicago, and first celebrated in 1938.
 While the pillowy dough and sweet glazey goodness are the obvious allure, the real purpose of the day, then and now, is fundraising for people in need.
 It also honors military veterans, and commemorates the work of The Salvation Army’s “Doughnut Lassies,” front line volunteers who made and served doughnuts to American soldiers (a.k.a.
 “Doughboys”) stationed abroad during World War I.

 According to The Salvation Army, “Nearing the end of World War I in 1917, The Salvation Army established a mission to provide for the needs of U.S. soldiers fighting in France.
 Approximately 250 Salvation Army volunteers traveled overseas to set up service ‘huts’ located in abandoned buildings near the front lines where they could serve baked goods, provide writing supplies and stamps, and offer a clothes-mending service to the soldiers in battle.”

 Among those volunteers sent to France to work with the American First Division were Ensign Helen Purviance, a 28-year-old from Huntington, IN, and Ensign Margaret Sheldon.
-They soon discovered that making freshly baked goods wasn’t so easy considering the hut’s conditions and the supplies they had on hand.
+The women wanted to offer comfort to the soldiers by providing them with “something that reminded them of home”.
 Helen initially considered making pancakes, but conditions were less than idea, and that would have required plates, butter, and molasses, which she didn’t have.
-Instead, “She decided that donuts would be quicker and easier to make, and might remind the soldiers of home,” and recruited Margaret’s help.
+Instead, “She decided that donuts would be quicker and easier to make,” and recruited Margaret’s help.

-As the history goes, the dynamic duo “patted the first dough into shape by hand, but soon employed an ordinary wine bottle as a rolling pin.
+As the history goes, the dynamic doughnut duo “patted the first dough into shape by hand, but soon employed an ordinary wine bottle as a rolling pin.
 Since they had no doughnut cutter, the women used a knife to cut the dough into strips and then twisted them into crullers.”